sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 == To Do ==

  * Cross-references
+ * Table of Contents in HTML as sidebar
+ * Definitions
  * Index for book structure
  * Options for numbering sections, theorem-like structures
  * Improved CSS for HTML